-5. Recreational vehicles placed on sites with Zones A and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of Section 60.3 (b) (1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for Manufactured Homes" in Paragraph (c) (6) of Section 60.3.
+5. Recreational vehicles placed on sites with Zones A and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions, or (iii) meet all standards of this ordinance and the elevation and anchoring requirements for Manufactured Homes" in this ordinance.